-When you boost a post, you’re actually running a Facebook ad.
-Boosting posts is Facebook’s way of providing an entry-level vehicle to their ads platform.
+When you boost a post, you’re actually running a Facebook ad, it’s to a post on your page, whereas ads are usually not visible in your feed.
+Boosting posts is Facebook’s way of providing an entry-level vehicle for new users.
 Ads Manager is for those serious ads users, which will hopefully one day be you because those types of ads are important to business too.

 But today we talk about boosted posts and why and how you can start using them to grow your business.